-- c. dismissal from the COM. - Once the case has been formally adjudicated, the chair of the committee will communicate the recommendation to the Associate Dean for Academic Affairs and Assessment, generally within one (1) business day of the SPC meeting. - The Associate Dean for Academic Affairs and Assessment will review the recommendation and make a final decision. - The Associate Dean for Academic Affairs and Assessment will communicate the decision to the student via email email/digital letter and will generally be made available to the student within one (1) business day after the SPC recommendation is delivered to the Associate Dean.
-The decision from the Associate Dean for Academic Affairs and Assessment will be placed in the student record and may be considered for the issuance of official letters of recommendation (including MSPE, dean's letter, etc.) The appeals process for any SPC decision is explained to the student in the decision letter. - The student may appeal the SPC decision to the Dean of the College.
-If the student wishes to appeal the SPC decision, he/she must appeal in writing via email to the dean within five (5) business days after the date the Associate Dean's decision is issued.
+- 12. Students who want to appeal the SPC decision, he/ she must appeal in writing to the Dean via email to the dean within five (5) business days after the date the Associate Dean's decision is issued.
 Grounds for appeal are limited to: (1) any new and compelling information that was not available to the SPC committee at the time of deliberation which would have impacted the outcome of the matter; or (2) if there was a procedural error in the SPC committee process which would have impacted the outcome of the matter.
-The student's written appeal must specifically state which grounds are applicable. - The Dean shall make a final decision on the student's appeal as soon as possible but in no event more than fifteen (15) business days from the date of the student's written appeal is received.
-In the event the Dean has a conflict of interest, the appeal shall be to the Provost.
+The student's written appeal must specifically state which grounds are applicable. - 13.
+The Dean shall make a final decision on the student's appeal as soon as possible but in no event more than fifteen (15) business days from the date of the student's written appeal is received.
+In the event the Dean has a conflict of interest, the Dean will refer the appeal to the Provost.

-SPC Process for Student Professionalism, Conduct, and Ethics Referrals procedures shall govern CHSU COM students referred to SPC for student professionalism, conduct and ethics concerns.
+SPC Process for Student Professionalism, Conduct, and Ethics Referrals

 Under CHSU's University Policy for Student Conduct & Professionalism, each college is required to develop policies which govern adjudication of professionalism complaints and concerns, providing required due process to students who are referred to the Student Progress Committee for such matters.
-The below policy and hearing
+The below policy and hearing procedures shall govern CHSU COM students referred to SPC for student professionalism, conduct and ethics concerns.